Recent from talks

 The David Letterman Show is an American morning talk show that was hosted by David Letterman on NBC.
 It originally aired from June 23 to October 24, 1980.
 Originally, the series lasted 90 minutes, then 60 minutes from August 4 onward.

-David Letterman's relationship with NBC began in 1978, when he made his first appearance as a guest on The Tonight Show Starring Johnny Carson.
+Letterman debuted on the highly-rated The Tonight Show Starring Johnny Carson later that year in November, performing a 7-minute stand-up comedy set at the end of which the powerful host Carson waved the young performer over for a follow-up interview, an indication he was pleased with a comic's material.
 Over the next two years Letterman returned to the show several times, and occasionally served as guest host in Carson's absence.
-After Letterman took a job emceeing an event presenting NBC's president Fred Silverman with an Anti-Defamation League award, Silverman was so impressed by Letterman's performance that he decided to offer him a morning talk show.
+During early 1980, Letterman took a job emceeing an Anti-Defamation League event presenting the advocacy organization's award to NBC's president Fred Silverman who was so impressed by Letterman's performance at the said event that he decided to offer the 33-year-old comedy performer and writer a morning talk show on the network.
 Silverman envisioned the new show to be framed along the lines of the 1950s CBS show Arthur Godfrey and His Friends.

 In early 1980, NBC's daytime morning lineup consisted of six game shows.
 The David Letterman Show was made possible by the cancellation of three of them: High Rollers, Chain Reaction, and the long-running daytime version of Hollywood Squares.